-Because gravitational attraction is overwhelmed by a mysterious force latent in empty space that pushes galaxies apart from each other, all that the human species will be able to view after a hundred billion years, will be the dead and dying stars of our Local Group.
+Because gravitational attraction is overwhelmed by a mysterious force latent in empty space, named by astronomers as dark energy, that pushes galaxies apart from each other, all that the human species will be able to view after a hundred billion years, will be the dead and dying stars of our Local Group.

 We can only see a finite number of galaxies because there’s a horizon, a shell around us, delineating the greatest distance from which light can reach us.
 But that shell, observes Rees, “has no more physical significance than the circle that delineates your horizon if you’re in the middle of the ocean.”

 In analyzing the data the team looked more than 13 billion years into the past.
 This showed them that galaxies are not evenly distributed throughout the Universe’s history.
 In fact, it appears that there were a factor of 10 more galaxies per unit volume when the Universe was only a few billion years old compared with today.
 Most of these galaxies were relatively small and faint, with masses similar to those of the satellite galaxies surrounding the Milky Way.